- Sadie Meiners, BSW, LSW, Assistant Director of Strong Families

 Who We Serve

 - Child Welfare Organizations

-Child Focus serves children who are in the custody of the State of Ohio.
-Child Focus receives parent enrichment referrals from several county children's protective services agencies in Southwest Ohio.
+Child Focus serves children, including children who are in the custody of the State of Ohio.
+Child Focus receives parent enrichment referrals from parents, schools, pediatricians and several county children's protective services agencies in Southwest Ohio.
 Child Focus serves all children in need of care and does not discriminate on the basis of age, race, religion, sex, national origin or sexual orientation.
 Typically, children needing care range in age from newborn to young adulthood.
 Our number one priority is to ensure children in care are safe, happy, healthy, educated and well adjusted for success in life.

 Child Focus supports birth family preservation and reunification.
 Our goal is to ensure children are safe, healthy and emotionally well adjusted.
 When children must be placed outside their birth family, program staff and foster parents are the primary care and treatment team members responsible for making sure children thrive while they are in care, maintain regular contact and connections with birth family and support the child and birth family to overcome the problems that led to the child's placement in care.

 Child Focus understands that to be a great foster family requires being well trained and well supported before, during and after the child's departure from the home.
 We understand that the better we support foster parents, the better foster parents are able to care for the children in their care.